LWhatever/model-free-GPS-AE/README.md

 # Model-Free End-to-End Deep Learning of Joint Geometric and Probabilistic Shaping for Optical Fiber Communication in IM/DD System

-**2025-03-17 Reminder:** We found it's better to seperate the BP process of the Equalizer and the other trainable blocks in the GPS-AE.
+**2025-03-17 Update:** We found it's better to seperate the BP process of the Equalizer and the other trainable blocks in the GPS-AE.
 In other word, in each epoch using two optimizer to update the gradient with the Eq_loss and GMI_Loss so that the equalizer is only influenced by the Eq_Loss during the BP.

 ## Overview